Cup of Blood Prelude

 An Inn in Sussex, seventh century CE

-I was hungry, and draining the blood from a furry rat wasn’t what I wanted.
-I was running away from problems again, and after a month at sea my thirst was more than ready to be fed.
-A warm human sounded much better that the furry rodents that lived in the belly of the ship.
-Fortunately, we were at the port in the South Saxon kingdom, where I wanted to land.
-The fog in the early night air was rising from the waters as we wandered from the dock, looking for a guest house.
+I was running away from problems again, and after a month at sea, my thirst was more than ready to be fed.
+The warm blood of a human was what I craved.
+Far better than the blood of a rodent.
+Fortunately, we were at the port in the South Saxon kingdom.
+The fog in the early night air rose from the waters as we wandered from the dock, to look for a guest house.
 Someplace to feed my hunger, and get information.

 “Your men will bring my trunk?”

-I’d miss my trunk if his sailors “forgot their way.”
-But, everything I had of value was on my person.
+Should the captain or his crew forget their way with my trunk, I wouldn’t miss the clothing within.
+Everything I had of value was on my person.
 Much of it in a sling bag, a satchel, I wore with the cloth strap across my body under my woolen cloak.
 My coins, my letters of reference, even my late husband’s seal and wax for documents were there.
 And the most cherished of my possessions, a wooden cup, as old or older than I was.
 The cup of my master, dead six centuries now.

-I pulled the latch and entered the wood and stone structure before me.
+I watched the captain amble down the old Roman road for several blocks before I pulled the latch on the guest house door.
 The large common room on the main floor smelled of smoke and ale.
 There was a fire laid in its hearth, which brought me warmth I hadn’t felt for almost a month.

 Inside the guest house, several men were already seated at tables.
-A serving girl, probably the owner’s daughter, was bringing mugs of ale and bowls of some sort of stew around to the men.
-She saw me and motioned that I should head toward a corner.
-An old crone, in ragged clothing, sat in the corner by herself.
-I stepped over toward her.
+A serving girl passed mugs of ale and bowls of some sort of stew around to the men.
+She saw me and motioned that I should head toward a spare seat in the corner.
+An old crone, in ragged clothing, sat there by herself.
+I stepped toward her.

 “May I join you?”

-She was already shoveling the stew into her mouth, spearing meat and vegetables with a small metal knife.
-She dipped her hunk of bread in the bowl to soak up the juice.
-She pointed with her knife at a stool next to her at the small square table.
+Her fork dipped into the bowl and shoveled stew into her mouth.
+She didn’t look up but pointed with her knife at a stool next to her at the small square table.
 As I sat, I saw she looked older than I had originally thought.
 The men at the tables would have called her a hag.
-Still, I was glad for the company.
+Still, after a month at sea with no company other than leering sailors, I was glad for female company.

-After a few minutes the serving girl brought me a bowl, a hunk of bread and some ale.
+After a few minutes, the girl brought me a bowl, a hunk of bread and some ale.
 I passed her a small coin and thanked her.
-Once the girl had left, the old woman next to me cast a sly glance at the men, I looked too.
-They were giving us no attention.
+Once the girl had left, the old woman next to me cast a sly glance at the merchants near the hearth, I looked too.
+They gave us no attention.
 Usually, I caught at least a glance or two from men.
+I quickly touched my hair and looked down at my dress and cloak.
+Nothing seemed out of the ordinary.
+Except that only the serving girl and the old crone had paid me any mind.
+Strange.

-When I looked back, the bowl in front of me was empty.
+When I looked back at the table, the bowl in front of me was empty.
 The hag’s was full again.
-She winked at me as she continued to eat the food the girl had brought for me.
+She winked at me as she started to eat from the bowl she had just switched.

 “You were not of a mind to eat this type of food, were you?”
 She asked, then added quietly, “They will pay us no mind.
 Speak freely here.”
-Her knife and spoon worked to quickly finish my small bowl of food.
+Her knife and spoon worked to quickly finish my small bowl.

 “I know what you are,” she said between bites.
-“Your food is over there.
+“Your desire, what you thirst for is over there.
 It runs red through their bodies.”
 She jabbed her knife at the men at the table.
 Then she pointed at the mug of grog between us.
 “Be sure to wet your lips, maybe spill a little so they think you’re as drunk as they are before you go select one.”

 She was correct.
-The men were paying us no attention.
+The men paid us no attention.
 As though we weren’t there.
 I should have drawn some attention.
 I was thin and attractive.
 My skin was paler than normal, but I had the brown eyes and dark wavy hair of a girl from the Italian peninsula.
-I was forever frozen as a woman in her early twenties, even after all of my centuries.
+I was forever frozen as a woman in her early twenties, even after all my centuries.
+Something was odd here.
+What about the old woman?
+She knew too much about me.
+But how?

 “And you are?”